Babe Ruth’s last surviving daughter dies in Nevada at 102

 She made her final trip to Yankee Stadium at age 91 in 2008 to say goodbye to one of her dad's favorite places where he hit many of his 714 career home runs.

-Accompanied by her son, Tom, and two grandchildren, Stevens got a warm reception from the crowd before New York's 6-0 loss to Cincinnati.
+Accompanied by her son and two grandchildren, Stevens got a warm reception from the crowd before New York's 6-0 loss to Cincinnati.

 A New York sports writer dubbed the Bronx stadium "The House That Ruth Built," and the Yankees retired Ruth's No. 3 during their 25th anniversary celebration of Yankee Stadium on June 13, 1948, the great slugger's final visit to the ballpark.